PGA Tour Announces Two-Tier System With Promotion and Relegation for 2028

 Key Facts

-- Promotion and relegation will be implemented as part of the PGA Tour's changes starting in 2028.
+- Promotion and relegation will be introduced as a core feature of the PGA Tour starting in 2028.

 What Happened

-The PGA Tour announced a significant restructuring, including a two-tiered system with promotion and relegation, and updates to the Tour Championship, at a press conference where Tiger Woods introduced CEO Brian Rolapp.
+The PGA Tour revealed a major revamp, including a two-tier system with promotion and relegation, at a press conference where Tiger Woods introduced CEO Brian Rolapp.

 Why It Matters